 Swim cover ups

 Swim cover ups are a must for a cruise vacation.
 You’ll need a cover up for when you’re walking from your stateroom to the pool, and vice-versa.
-It’s also nice to have one on hand if you plan to spend time on one of the region’s stunning beaches.
+It’s also nice to have one on hand if you plan to spend time on one of the best beaches in the Mediterranean.

 Casual, comfortable clothes